FirelyTeam/firely-docs/vonk/releasenotes/roadmap.rst

 Q4
 ^^

-* Revamp Administration API to ease the management of your Vonk Server
+* Revamp Administration API to ease the management of your Firely Server

    * Base it on FHIR packages
    * Separate service